 Read More

-After stepping into the premiere of Bayreuth’s new Götterdämmerung on one day’s notice in 2022, Hilley has returned to the Bayreuth Festival in the title role of Tristan und Isolde, one of several Wagnerian roles now featuring prominently in his operatic diary.
-The 2023-24 season saw his debut as the title role of Tannhäuser at the Edinburgh International Festival in a concert performance with Sir Donald Runnicles and later with the Deutsche Oper Berlin in fully-staged performances in Berlin led by Pietari Inkinen; a house debut at the Bayerische Staatsoper in the title role of Parsifal; and a return to the Deutsche Oper Berlin as Siegfried in a revival of Stefan Herheim’s production of Der Ring des Nibelungen.
-Additionally, the tenor joined the Netherlands Radio Philharmonic Orchestra and Music Director Karina Canellakis for a concert performance of Siegfried at Amsterdam’s venerable Concertgebouw.
+After stepping into the premiere of Bayreuth’s new Götterdämmerung on one day’s notice in 2022, Hilley returned to the Bayreuth Festival during the 2023 season in the title role of Tristan und Isolde.
+The 2023-24 season saw his debut as the title role of Tannhäuser at the Edinburgh International Festival in a concert performance with Sir Donald Runnicles and later with the Deutsche Oper Berlin in fully-staged performances in Berlin led by Pietari Inkinen; a house debut at the Bayerische Staatsoper in the title role of Parsifal; and a return to the Deutsche Oper Berlin in a revival of Stefan Herheim’s production of Der Ring des Nibelungen.
+The tenor also joined the Netherlands Radio Philharmonic Orchestra and Music Director Karina Canellakis for a concert performance of Siegfried at Amsterdam’s venerable Concertgebouw.

 Vocally and dramatically assured in even the most challenging repertoire, recent high-profile role debuts include Der Kaiser in Strauss’s Die Frau ohne Schatten with the Berlin Philharmonic and Kirill Petrenko, both in concert at the Berlin Philharmonie and in a new staging by Lydia Steier at the Baden-Baden Festival, as well as the Drum Major in Deborah Warner’s new production of Berg’s Wozzeck for the Royal Opera House Covent Garden, conducted by Music Director Sir Antonio Pappano – also the tenor’s company debut.